Platinum print: Commercialization

 When Willis began marketing his paper, platinum was relatively cheap.
 By 1907, platinum had become 52 times more expensive than silver.
 Eastman Kodak and most other producers stopped fabrication of the paper in 1916.
 Russia controlled 90% of the world platinum supply in World War I and all available platinum was used in the war effort.
 Nevertheless, platinum paper has continued in use until the present, interrupted only by the world wars.

+Beginning in 1964, Irving Penn began experimenting with platinum printing.
+Penn had spent his career up to that point making photographs that were seen almost exclusively in reproduction within the glossy pages of magazines and in his pivotal 1960 book Moments Preserved.
+Penn set himself the challenge of producing photographic prints that would surpass the technical limitations of reprographic media and deliver a deeper visual experience.
+He was drawn to the antiquated platinum process for its long grayscale – its ability to display a seemingly infinite array of gradations between pure white and absolute black.

+The platinum process requires direct contact with the negative, without enlargement, so Penn first needed to create flawless negatives the same size as the desired print.
+He then hand-coated paper with platinum emulsion.
+When dry, the paper was sandwiched with the negative and exposed to light before processing.
+Rigorous experimentation revealed that recoating a print with a secondary emulsion and making a second or third exposure of the same image on a single sheet of paper yielded prints of greater depth and subtlety.
+Penn solved the problem of aligning and re-aligning the negative and the print surface over multiple exposures by borrowing a technique from the graphic arts: he mounted his paper on a sheet of aluminum with a series of registration guides along the top edge.
+Penn was guarded about the preparation of his emulsions and his precise formulations varied considerably.
+He frequently introduced palladium and iron salts into his coatings to achieve desired effects.

 Palladium

 In photography, the palladiotype is a less-common variant of the platinotype.
 The process came into greater use after World War I because the platinum used in the more-common platinotype quickly became too expensive.
 Due to the rising cost and the consequent shortage of commercial platinum paper, photographers tried to replace the platinum with the much cheaper palladium which gave similar effects.
 The cost of this metal, however, also started to rise and eventually around 1930 the process was abandoned in favor of more economical alternatives.
 In recent years, a handful of photographers have taken up the art of mixing platinum and palladium and printing fine art prints with those chemicals, despite its cost.

 Characteristics of a palladium print, compared to a platinum print: